matyasrada/proba/README.md

-<b>sendown.py</b> is a command-line tool what helps you download Sentinel-1A or Sentinel-2A data products
+<b>sendown.py</b> is a command-line tool that helps you download Sentinel-1A or Sentinel-2A data products
 from the <a href="https://scihub.copernicus.eu/dhus/">European Space Agency's Scientific Datahub.</a>
-If you wish to download a Sentinel-2A product You can use this tool to fish into the data product and download data for only a certain tile.
+If you wish to do a tile-based search for Sentinel-2A products You can use this tool to fish into the data product and download only the data of the searched tile.
 <br><br>
 The tool uses the <a href="http://docs.python-requests.org/en/master/"><b>request</b></a> HTTP library of Python so the request library is need to be installed.